mspeculatrix/FlashROM/flashterm/README.md

 This is designed to communicate with my flash programmer board running the `FlashProg` firmware.

 It talks via serial with the microcontroller on the board.
+I use an FTDI-based USB-to-serial cable to connect my Linux PC to the board.
+This comes up as `/dev/ttyUSB0` which I've hardcoded into the code.

-All files to be uploaded to the Flash need to be in this program's `files` sub-directory.
+All files to be uploaded to the Flash need to be in a `files` sub-directory below whatever directory you run this code from.

 You need to have pyserial and curses installed.